SohitKalluru/K-Means-Clustering-of-Major-US-Cities-based-on-Climatic-Conditions-Weather-Data-/README.md

 ```

-- Importing data from [yahoo weather api] using weather-api python wrapper.
-We print the data to allow us to verify what we've imported:
+- Importing data from yahoo weather api using weather-api python wrapper.
+The Data is printed to verify:

 ```